 We like to buy small cans of whole coconut milk (sometimes called coconut cream) and dilute the milk with water.
 You can buy coconut milk at your local supermarket but we’ve found the highest quality coconut milks at Asian food markets.

 Always choose coconut cream if you have to choose between that and coconut milk.
-Click here to buy some cans if you aren’t able to easily source them locally.

 Fish sauce is another unmistakable Asian ingredient that doubles as both a seasoning agent (it’s super salty) and umami enhancer.
 When used correctly, the condiment provides backbone to the dish.